tahaBerkBeton/A-scalable-Mixture-of-Experts-approach-to-incremental-learning/README.md

 **Catastrophic forgetting** is a fundamental challenge in machine learning where neural networks tend to forget previously learned information when trained on new data.
 Traditional approaches require retraining on all data, which becomes computationally expensive as datasets grow.

-Our approach tackles this by:
-- 🏗️ Employing a modular architecture that adds experts for new tasks
-- 🔄 Preserving a frozen feature extractor to maintain learned representations
-- 🧠 Using a memory buffer to retain examples from previous tasks
-- 🧭 Implementing a router mechanism to direct inputs to the appropriate expert
-- 🔁 **NEW**: Multiple training attempts per task to reduce variability and select optimal models
+Our approach tackles this by employing a modular architecture that adds experts for new tasks, preserving a frozen feature extractor to maintain learned representations, using a memory buffer to retain examples from previous tasks, and implementing a router mechanism to direct inputs to the appropriate expert.
+Furthermore, we incorporate multiple training attempts for each task to ensure optimal performance, addressing training variability and path dependencies that commonly affect incremental learning systems.

 ## 🏛️ Model Architecture

 ### Feature Extractor
-- Based on LeNet-5 with improvements (BatchNorm, Dropout)
-- Processes RGB images (32×32 pixels)
-- Extracts 400-dimensional feature vectors
-- Frozen after initial training to preserve representations
+Our feature extractor is based on LeNet-5 with modern improvements such as BatchNorm and Dropout for better regularization.
+It processes RGB images (32×32 pixels) and produces a 400-dimensional feature vector that serves as input to both the router and expert networks.
+After the initial training phase, the feature extractor is frozen to preserve the learned representations.

 ```python
 class LeNetFeatureExtractor(nn.Module):